 to everyone on the list and not just as a personal reply to the person

-learn from each other's comments.
+each other's comments.

 Likewise, if you post a question and get a number of responses back directly

 to you, it is helpful to everyone if you could send out a summary of the

 Please avoid abbreviations unless they are explained in your message.
 For

 example: immunohistochemistry (IHC).
 This list circulates to a wide variety

 individuals and what seems obvious to you may have no meaning on the other